 Food and wine pilgrims, particularly those who read the New York Times or watch Anthony Bourdain, are willing to climb the hill for this Belleville institution.
-Raquel Carena tends the fire, offering her own personal brand of bistro cooking – sometimes delicate, sometimes hearty, always heartfelt.
+Raquel Carena tends the fire at Le Baratin, offering her own personal brand of bistro cooking – sometimes delicate, sometimes hearty, always heartfelt.

 In stark contrast to the loving kitchen, the dining room is cold as ice, thanks to the joyless leadership of Carena’s husband Philippe.
 After more than a decade of hopeful visits, I haven’t yet received a smile or any helpful wine guidance from the patron.
 His cellar is reputed to be one of the best in the city, with an emphasis on independent producers and natural wines.
 He is, however, an unwilling ambassador for these wines and a significant drag on the overall experience.

 I love Carena’s cooking, but I won’t hurry back because I fear that, once again, I’ll be treated with glaring disinterest by Philippe and the dining room staff who mirror his attitude.

 OUR PHOTOS OF LE BARATIN

 Michelin Guide “Argentine chef Raquel Carena pretty much invented bistronomy, as many young chefs acknowledge.
 This stripped-down, retro bistro serves food that is delicate or hearty, but always personal.
 The blackboard menu makes pleasant reading, the prices are restrained and the wines appealing.”